StarRocks/demo/docs/03_sparkLoad2StarRocks.md

-# 03_sparkLoad2DorisDB
+# 03_sparkLoad2StarRocks

 #  Description

-Demonstration loading data into DorisDB using the SparkLoad feature.
+Demonstration loading data into StarRocks using the SparkLoad feature.

 # Preparations